 Goudarz Molaei, the director of the Connecticut’s CAES tick testing program, said about 40 percent of the more than 2,600 ticks checked in 2018 carried Lyme disease.
 “This is roughly 10 percent higher than what we have typically seen over the last five years,” Molaei said.

 “Ticks are pretty much everywhere [in the Northeast],” Andreadis warned.
 “There’s virtually no wooded area you can venture into that doesn’t have these ticks.”
 He said anyone walking through wooded or brushy areas should use tick repellents and/or wear tick-repellent clothing.

 A big factor in the increase in Lyme disease is habitat destruction (building further and further out into the suburbs), which increases the population of mice due to the habitat destruction of foxes, hawks, and owls who prey on them.

 To make the problem worse, the ticks that are the most likely to transmit the disease are also the smallest!
-Yes, ticks that are in the “nymph” stage are the most likely to transmit the disease; unfortunately, they can be teeny, tiny and very difficult to see: about the size of a poppy seed.
-See photo below from the CDC that went viral on Twitter.
+Yes, ticks that are in the “nymph” stage are the most likely to transmit Lyme; unfortunately, they can be teeny, tiny and very difficult to see: about the size of a poppy seed.
+See the photo below from the CDC that went viral on Twitter:

 Given their tiny size, nymphs can bite people and remain virtually undetected.
 They also burrow into your or your pet’s skin.

-I don’t know about you, but that’s enough to make me avoid the woods in the summer! (or eat a Poppyseed muffin again, for that matter)…
+I don’t know about you, but that’s enough to make me avoid the woods in the summer!
+(Also: never eat a Poppyseed muffin again…)